-App Development is not as hard as it seems, but it does require a great degree of attention and tolerance as it is a tedious process.
-Until and unless you have a persistent attitude towards finishing your goal, this task can be annoying considering the 1000 source code errors that will inevitably pop up (and you would have to correct).
+App development is not as hard as it seems, but it does require a great degree of attention and tolerance as it is a tedious process.
+Until and unless you have a persistent attitude toward finishing your goal, this task can be annoying considering the 1000 source code errors that will inevitably pop up (and you would have to correct them).

-Here are the basic things you need to know iOS App Development:
+Here are the basic things you need to know about iOS App Development:

 Download and install Xcode